Hart House Debates and Dialogue Committee

-The Hart House Debates Committee provides University of Toronto students opportunities to find and develop their capacity for self-knowledge and self-expression.
+The Hart House Debates and Dialogue Committee provides University of Toronto students opportunities to find and develop their capacity for self-knowledge and self-expression.
 It does so in two principal ways.

 First, it organizes events in which important topics of the day are discussed and explored.
 These can be panel discussions, guest lectures, or more formal debating events.
 Whatever the format, students participate with invited speakers and panelists, both in the event itself and in the question and discussion periods which are a part of each event.
 These events not only provide the student population at large with opportunities for public discussion, they also give committee members and volunteers the chance to learn how to organize and promote such public discussions.